Best trips from Malaga to Cadiz province

 My name is Carlos and I have a tour agency based in Vejer de la Frontera, Explore la Tierra.
 I focus on doing private culinary tours, cultural and hiking tours within Cadiz province.
 Please, read below what type of activities I do.
 I am certain you may want to join some of them!

 Cadiz province is home of one of the most known international wines, the famous sherry wine.
-I do private sherry and Andalusian wine tastings throughout Cadiz province.
+I do private sherry and Andalusian wine tastings throughout Cadiz province, including your rental house.
 Join our culinary and cultural tours where we go and visit the famous white towns of Cadiz.
 You will learn about the traditional bluefin tuna fishing method, almadraba, or visit a local olive press, almazara.
 I look forward to showing you the incredibly diverse gastronomy and traditions that the province has to offer.

 If you are interested in doing a sherry winery tour please watch the next video to see what do we do in the sherry winery tour: